Attachment at Liverpool Everyman

 Paislie Reid, who plays Mat, is well known on screen – The Responder 2, Domino Day, Brassic – but her roots run deep in Liverpool’s community arts world, too.
 As co-founder of the Black Actors Collective and Associate Director at 20 Stories High, Reid has long made theatre for people whose stories rarely get told on stage.

 Attachment is the fifth show in the Everyman’s Made in Liverpool strand, following the highly acclaimed The Assassination of Margaret Thatcher.
-Cranney trained through the Everyman’s own Young Everyman Playhouse programme; so did director Kate Treadell, whose credits at Liverpool Everyman and Playhouse include Blink, The Story Giant and Road.
-In bringing together writer, director and lead performer all from within that same local ecosystem, Made in Liverpool is doing exactly what it was designed to do: ensuring vital stories from the city’s next generation of artists reach the stage.
+Cranney trained through the Everyman’s own Young Everyman Playhouse programme; so did Paislie and so did director Kate Treadell, whose credits at Liverpool Everyman and Playhouse include Blink, The Story Giant and Road.
+In bringing together writer, director and performer all from within that same local ecosystem, Made in Liverpool is doing exactly what it was designed to do: ensuring vital stories from the city’s next generation of artists reach the stage.

 Since she wrote the work, Cranney describes the gap between what the system promises and what it delivers having only widened, lamenting the fact that adoption and kinship carer support grants have just been cut once again.
 The conversation the play wants to start feels more necessary than ever.